Gattocrucco/lsqfitgp/docs/userguide/hyper.rst

 as likely as possible to see a sine-like oscillation 10 units long with an exponential quadratic correlation.

-So we should deduce that such an oscillation tipically comes out as a small oscillation in a more widely varying function.
+So we should deduce that such an oscillation typically comes out as a small oscillation in a more widely varying function.
 To get a feel of that, let's plot a lot of samples from the prior with the hyperparameters I would have liked to come out, i.e., I'll use a scale of 2 and a standard deviation of, say, 0.7::

-    gp = makegp({'scale': 2, 'sdev': 0.7})
+    gp = makegp({'scale': 2, 'sdev': 0.7}).addx(xplot, 'plot')
-    gp.addx(xplot, 'plot')

     prior = gp.prior('plot')